vbgupta/Deloitte-Datathon/README.md

 ## What I did:
 The plan was to look through the data and find relevant columns to find the best market to deploy the car share service.

+Look at the notebook for the data cleaning: